How to Handle Cold Call Rejection (With Ryan Reisert)

 “And from this, you can get an idea about what is holding them back.
-Maybe you send them some follow up information.
+Maybe you send them some follow-up information.
 Some might engage.
-They visit the website, now they’re cookie’d, they get ads, and they might come back some day.”
+They visit the website, now [they’ve accepted cookies], they get ads, so they might come back someday.”

-Knowledge is power after all - the more you can understand where your prospects’ heads are at, the easier it is to follow up with them at a later date when it’s hopefully more convenient to talk. ✅
+Knowledge is power, after all.
+The more you can understand where your prospects’ heads are at, the easier it is to follow up with them later.
+Hopefully, when it’s more convenient to talk. ✅

 Ryan explained more about the framework.
 It shows what percentage of your audience is likely to be buying at any moment in time.

-- 3% of the people on your list are buying now.
+- Only 3% of the people on your list are buying now.

 - And the final 30% know they’re not interested.

-“So by that logic, 6/10 of your cold calls are almost definitely going to end in a rejection - just by simple statistics.”
+“So by that logic, 6/10 of your cold calls will almost definitely end in a rejection - just by simple statistics.”

-“Your winning zone is the 30% that aren’t thinking about it yet as these are the target prospects you are most likely to influence.” 💥
+“Your winning zone is the 30% that aren’t thinking about it yet.
+These are the prospects you are most likely to influence.” 💥

 “Most people starting out cold calling will fall into the 3-10% conversion rate range.”

-You can see how understanding the maths allows you to visualise what’s realistic in terms of your cold calling success rates.
+You can see how understanding the maths allows you to visualise what’s realistic in terms of success.
 Ryan said:

-“Most SDRs probably aren’t getting as many rejections as they should be, they don’t make enough dials, they give up after one or two rejections because it feels tough.”
+“Most SDRs aren’t getting as many rejections as they should be.
+They don’t make enough dials, and they give up after one or two rejections because it feels tough.”

-“But if you want to be a good SDR, you have to be willing to make the 9 calls where you get rejected in order to get the 10th call where you book the meeting.”
+“But if you want to be a good SDR, you have to be willing to make the nine calls where you get rejected in order to get the tenth call where you book the meeting.”

 Does preparation prevent poor performance?

-We asked Ryan, is there any prep work you can do ahead of the call to reduce your chances of being rejected?
-He told us:
+We asked Ryan, is there any sales call prep work you can do before the call to reduce your chances of rejection?

 “Of course, skill matters to an extent.
 Having an effective cold calling framework behind you and the ability to manage a conversation confidently can help.”

-“But even if you are as prepared as you can possibly be - you’ve practised, you know your cold calling script inside and out, and you’ve prepared responses for as much as you can think of…”
+“But even if you are as prepared as you can possibly be.
+You’ve practised, you know your script inside and out, and you’ve prepared responses for as much as you can think of…”